 I incorrectly thought understanding how dive gear works and being able to lead a dive were prerequisites for starting the PADI Divemaster course.
 Not so!
 These are things you learn and master as part of your Divemaster training.
 Here’s what’s actually required.

-PADI Divemaster Requirements
+PADI Divemaster Requirements (Prerequisites)

-To start PADI Divemaster training you must be at least 18 years old* and have the following certifications:
+To start PADI Divemaster training, you must be at least 18 years old and have the following certifications:

 You also need: